ArashPartow/exprtk/readme.txt

 type.

-During  expression  compilation  when required  the  reference  to the function  will be  obtained from  the associated  symbol_table and  be embedded into the expression.
+During  expression  compilation  when required  the  reference  to the function  shall be obtained from  the associated  symbol_table and  be embedded into the expression.

 There are five types of function interface: